 What is an Employee Referral Program?

 An employee referral program is an organized and planned procedure for current employees to propose candidates for available positions.
 One of the most challenging aspects of hiring is locating qualified candidates.
-To recruit high-quality employees, many companies rely on employee referrals.
+To recruit high-quality employees, many companies rely on Employee Referral Policy.

 Employee Referral Program: Pros and Cons